mildsunrise/cursed_gpu_linux/README.md

  - 8250/16550 UART for console, mapped as stdin/stdout
  - virtio-net v2 interface, mapped as TAP interface (no extra features)
  - virtio-gpu supporting only VirGL (through virglrenderer), with a [virtual output](https://tech.lgbt/@mildsunrise/114106697163003943)
+ - virtio-input exposing Wayland pointer/keyboard events on the console window

 [![Interacting with the emulated machine through the console (recording)](https://asciinema.org/a/IFZeNgyV6Glf3TBrc5Nn08QjL.svg)](https://asciinema.org/a/IFZeNgyV6Glf3TBrc5Nn08QjL)